Jake McCarthy Player Props: Diamondbacks vs. Brewers

 Jake McCarthy At The Plate

-- McCarthy is hitting .235 with four doubles, three triples, two home runs and 11 walks.
+- McCarthy is batting .237 with four doubles, three triples, two home runs and 12 walks.

-- In 41 games played this year, he has hit a homer in only two of them.
+- He has gone deep in two of 42 games played this season, and in 1.3% of his plate appearances.

-- In seven games this season, McCarthy has picked up an RBI, with more than one RBI once.
+- In eight games this year, McCarthy has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.